whosonfirst/go-whosonfirst-browser/README.md

 * In order to support GeoJSON output the search handler depends a data source for looking up GeoJSON records.
 By default this is assumed to be the provider defined by the `-data-source` flag.

+* As of this writing only one package implements the [go-whosonfirst-search](https://github.com/whosonfirst/go-whosonfirst-search) interfaces necessary for enabling fulltext search.
+It is [go-whosonfirst-browser-sqlite](https://github.com/whosonfirst/go-whosonfirst-browser-sqlite).

 ### "Select"

 A JSON-encoded slice of a Who's On First (WOF) GeoJSON document matching a query pattern.
 For example: